BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

 - We are checking if `isFirstBid` is `false`.
 If it is, we will reimburse the `lastPrice` back to the last bidder.

-- We are also interaction with the `Creator` frontend to notify it of the bid.
+- We are also interaction with the `Auctioneer` frontend to notify it of the bid.

 - We finally return the `bidder`, the `bid` and setting `isFirstBid` to false.